PureWater100/world_development_explorer/wdx_analysis.md

 ## Why is it important to you and/or to others?

-### This study will let us find out how a countrie's culture impacts their economic success.
+### This study will let us find out how a country's culture impacts their economic success.
 ### The position of this country of the world stage could very well be linked to their societal norms.
 ### This relationship between culture and economic success also has a direct impact on individual citizens.